WA Senior Practitioner Pay 2025–26

 WA uses an Arrangement A/B salary structure.
 Arrangement B is the base Award rate; Arrangement A is an additional payment.
 Figures below represent estimated combined totals.
 The PDA of $31,926/year is paid separately and is not included in these figures.

-| Grade | Base Salary | Notes |
+| Grade | Base salary | Notes |

 |---|---|---|